 So, I don't know what's next for me, but now I'm happy to have the job I have, to have health insurance, and all these practical things.
-But I would love to have a teaching job, an academic career, or a research position where I could advance my own projects, not be forced to work on some topics I’m less interested in.
+Ultimately, I hope to get an academic job or a research position that would allow me to advance my own projects.

 I can understand that.
 Final questions: what do you do in your free time?
 Do you have any hobbies?